Journalism & Mass Communications

 Integrated Media Communications

-Earn a minimum of 36 credit hours,including 18 hours in advertising/public relations, and either 1 or 2 minors.
+Earn a minimum of 36 credit hours, including 18 hours in advertising/public relations.

-- 9 hours in at least one minor: marketing or speech communication.
+- 9 hours of related coursework in either marketing or communications.

 Requires a minimum of 30 semester hours with a thesis.